code-with-amitk/Code-examples/System-Design/Scalable/Messengers/Whatsapp/README.md

 - Postgres, MySQL, Oracle DB can store upto 1 PB of data.
 But remember as database size grows, DB queries start taking time.
 Need to implement sharding,caching,indexing
 - Servers needed: 70 (for 1 year).
 Data can be recycled.

+<a name=api></a>
+### 3. APIs
+- Whatsapp does not use REST APIs, rather it uses proprietary messaging protocol that is based on the **Signal Protocol**
+- **Why Signal protocol**
+  - This is designed as lightweight and optimized for mobile devices.
+  - Contains additional features(such as message queuing, message retries, and message acknowledgments) that are not in REST APIs.